 This is the most obvious item of the list.
 Most people visit Cuba to enjoy the beautiful beaches of Varadero, swim in the Saturno Caves or snorkel and scuba dive.
-Make sure you pack swim wear, sandals and clothes appropriate for warm weather such as shorts, sundresses etc. Don’t forget to pack a pair of full length pants in case of semi-formal dinning requirements in your resort.
+Make sure you pack swimwear, sandals, and clothes appropriate for warm weather such as shorts, sundresses, etc. Don’t forget to pack a pair of full-length pants in case of semi-formal dining requirements in your resort.

 10. Gifts for locals in Cuba